YouTube Prioritizes And Goes Easier On Famous Creators

 However, YouTube efforts are not enough.
 In an effort to make the video giant be more transparent about what it has been doing, especially when it comes to demonetization or monetization of videos, YouTubers in Europe moved to unionize.
 Earlier this year, Google's employees petitioned to ban YouTube from SF Pride.
 They believed that there are lots of abusive content toward the LGBTQ community but YouTube wasn’t doing it best to protect these people.

 According to Alex Joseph, a YouTube spokesperson, to live up to the company responsibility, over the past few years, they have made significant investments in the technology, tools, and people, including machine learning to detect problematic content at scale, a systematic review of their policies to ensure they’re drawing the line in the right places, expanding the teams that deal with bad content to more than 10,000 people.
-"We apply these policies consistently, regardless of who a creator is," Joseph stressed.
+Joseph stressed:

 Whether the descriptions from the interviewed YouTube moderators draw an accurate and fair picture of how the company works, obviously it’s time for YouTube to take responsibility and be completely transparent about its rules and decisions.